Ecology and Evolutionary Biology Home / Academics / Undergraduate Studies / Major in Environmental Biology (ENVB)

 EBIO 5970, 5971 - Capstone Research Seminars

-Pre-requisites: Senior Standing and major in EEBI, ENVB, or ENSB.
+Pre-requisites: Senior Standing and major in EEBI or ENVB.

-Students attend departmental research seminars and meet to discuss them as contemporary topics in ecology and evolutionary biology.
+Students attend departmental research seminars and meet to discuss contemporary topics in ecology and evolutionary biology.
 Career development is also considered in the course.
-Completion of EBIO 5970 or 5971 satisfies the capstone requirement in the major.
+Completion of EBIO 5970 (writing intensive) or 5971 (non-writing intensive) satisfies the capstone requirement in the major.

 For more information about courses offered by EE Biology, review the University Catalog.